ilDon/changelog-flow/README.md

-#  @BOHR/changelogger
+#  `changelog-flow`

 CLI tool for creating, updating and maintaining CHANGELOG files. _Because everyone needs to changelog once in a while_.

-`@BOHR/changelogger` makes it easy to keep your `version` of `package.json` up-to-date, generate CHANGELOG data, store it in a reusable `json` file, and finally automatically generate a CHANGELOG file (in `markdown`).
+`changelog-flow` makes it easy to keep your `version` of `package.json` up-to-date, generate CHANGELOG data, store it in a reusable `json` file, and finally automatically generate a CHANGELOG file (in `markdown`).

-The structure of the log data generated with `@BOHR/changelogger` adheres to the [Semantic Versioning](https://semver.org/spec/v2.0.0.html) specifications and the resulting CHANGELOG file is based on the guidelines by [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
+The structure of the log data generated with `changelog-flow` adheres to the [Semantic Versioning](https://semver.org/spec/v2.0.0.html) specifications and the resulting CHANGELOG file is based on the guidelines by [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
 Updated files are also automatically committed (you can opt-out) to `git`, following the [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model (you can opt-out).

 This tool is under development, `PR`s are welcome!

 ## Installation

-The easiest way to use `@BOHR/changelogger` is to intall it globally:
+The easiest way to use `changelog-flow` is to intall it globally:

-    npm i -g @bohr/changelogger
+    npm i -g changelog-flow

 or

-    yarn global add @BOHR/changelogger
+    yarn global add changelog-flow

-`@BOHR/changelogger` handles some `git` operations via the command line.
+`changelog-flow` handles some `git` operations via the command line.
 To perform such `git` operations, you also need to have installed the `git` CLI.
 To install it, please refer to [Getting Started - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Alternatively, you may skip all git-related operations with `--sg`.

 ## Git and GitFlow support

-`@BOHR/changelogger` makes it easy to commit all newly created or modified files, and follow the GitFlow branching model in the process.
+`changelog-flow` makes it easy to commit all newly created or modified files, and follow the GitFlow branching model in the process.

-Before running nearly any action, `@BOHR/changelogger` checks if there are files to commit in the current `branch`.
+Before running nearly any action, `changelog-flow` checks if there are files to commit in the current `branch`.
 If so, it asks you for a commit message, and then it `commit`s and `push`es them to the remote repository.

-Additionally, `@BOHR/changelogger` provides few quick commands to easily create and close feature branches, and stash changelog entries in a temp store to easily add them in future releases.
+Additionally, `changelog-flow` provides few quick commands to easily create and close feature branches, and stash changelog entries in a temp store to easily add them in future releases.

 ## Usage

 Open a terminal window where the `package.json` file of your project is located.

-Run: `bohr-cglg`, the CLI will then ask you whether you want to:
+Run: `cglg`, the CLI will then ask you whether you want to:

 - `stash`: stashes new log entries for a future update
 - `newFeature`: starts a new feature